Michaela Conlin: Television

 Following her graduation from New York University, Conlin was selected to be part of the cable documentary series The It Factor, which focused on the lives of young actors in New York City.
 Soon after, she relocated to Los Angeles, where she landed her first starring role in the ABC drama series MDs, playing an idealistic young intern taken under the wing of the hospital's two renegade doctors, played by William Fichtner and John Hannah.
 She followed that with a leading role in the ABC drama series The D.A., playing an outspoken political consultant.

 Conlin played Angela Montenegro on the popular Fox drama Bones, which stars Emily Deschanel and David Boreanaz.
 In the series, Angela is married to Dr. Jack Hodgins (T. J. Thyne), while her father is ZZ Top's Billy Gibbons, who plays a fictionalized version of himself.
-Angela's full name is Angela Pearly Gates Montenegro, with Pearly Gates also being the name of Gibbons' Les Paul guitar.
+Angela's full name is Angela Pearly Gates Montenegro (but was known as Pookie Noodlin, where her and Hodgins got married in the small town jail), with Pearly Gates also being the name of Gibbons' Les Paul guitar.
 In 2008, Conlin was nominated for an Asian Excellence Award in the category of Supporting Television actress for her role on Bones.